renadhamdy/Power-BI-projects/README.md

-+after finishing the previous steps i started to gnerate the required dashboards:_
+.after finishing the previous steps i started to gnerate the required dashboards:_